 data subject1; set subjects (idxwhere=NO); where idname < 100; run;

-SAS will automatically use an index when you specify the KEY option on either a SET statement or a MODIFY statement.
+SAS automatically uses an index when you specify the KEY option on a SET or a MODIFY statement.

 How to find if SAS is using the index

 Using the below system option, SAS will print the Index used for any operation.

 INFO: Index idname selected for WHERE clause optimization.

 Check for the presence of Index in SAS

 Index of datasets information is available in DICTIONARY.INDEX and SASHELP.VINDEX, from which you can view to get all the useful information about indexes.
 Alternatively, you can also use the proc content procedure to check if an index exists for a dataset.

 PROC SQL outobs=5; SELECT * FROM dictionary.indexes; QUIT; DATA TEST; SET SASHELP.VINDEX; run;